parcel-bundler/website/src/plugin-system/bundler.md

 summary: "A plugin type: Turns an asset graph into a bundle graph"
 ---

+{% warning %}
+The Bundler API is experimental and therefore subject to change, even between minor updates.
+{% endwarning %}

 Bundlers accept the entire asset graph and modify it to add bundle nodes that group the assets into output bundles.